This post may contain affiliate links.

 - I will be adding more calcium to his diet for the next few months to support his growing bones along with additional Vitamin B via pork hearts or a supplement.
 My Internet research tells me that this breed mix (Goberian – who comes up with these names?) can grow up to 80 lbs.
 Wow!

 - I will NOT be fasting the puppy.
-He'll need all the nutrients he needs as he grows.
+He'll need a full diet and appropriate nutrients as he grows.
 However, when he arrives, he may not have an appetite, so I have raw goat's milk and bone broth ready for him.

 Have a younger puppy?
 Here are the feeding guidelines by age: